mddazure/ipv6-web-app/README.md

 **Outcome:** In this single-region scenario, IPv6-only clients will resolve your application's hostname to an IPv6 address and connect to the External Load Balancer over IPv6.

-**Example:** Consider a [web application](https://github.com/mddazure/azure-region-viewer) running on a VM (or a VM scale set) behind an External Load Balancer in Sweden Central.
-The VM runs a containerized application exposed on port 80, which displays the region the VM is deployed in and the calling client's IP address.
+**Example:** Consider a web application running on a VM (or a VM scale set) behind an External Load Balancer in Sweden Central.
+The VM runs the [Azure Region and Client IP Viewer](https://github.com/mddazure/azure-region-viewer) containerized application exposed on port 80, which displays the region the VM is deployed in and the calling client's IP address.
 The load balancer's front-end IPv6 address has a DNS name of `ipv6webapp-elb-swedencentral.swedencentral.cloudapp.azure.com`.
 When called from a client with an IPv6 address, the application shows its region and the client's address.

 ![image](/images/client-view-elb-single-region.png)